 Setting Up the Digital Learning Bridge K-12 Mapping Tool

 As part of our efforts to bridge the digital equity gap in Wisconsin, DPI has partnered with EducationSuperHighway to offer school districts in Wisconsin maps that help visualize student connectivity data.
-Districts can use this mapping tool to identify unconnected households and help find internet service provider options.
+Public school districts can use this mapping tool to identify unconnected households and help find internet service provider options.
 Your district can take advantage of this data visualization by submitting both student address and digital equity data through WISEdata.

 To get started and allow district users to access the Digital Bridge K-12 map for your district through WISEhome, follow the steps below.
 Note that accessing the Digital Bridge K-12 through WISEhome requires users to sign in with a Google account instead of a WAMS account, so make sure you complete the steps to enable Google single sign-on as part of this setup process if you haven't already enabled that feature.